Tyrrell P34 & Other 6-Wheelers

 Covini 6-Wheeler, although the production model set for 2012 will bear

 a different name, C3A — Covini 3-Axis.

-The designing process was assisted by Ferruccio's two sons: one an
+process was assisted by Ferruccio's two sons: one an

 electronics engineer and racing driver, the other a mechanical